jimhigson/oboe.js/README.md

 ## Deregistering a callback

-Calling `this.forget()` from inside a callback is an easy way to deregister that listener.
+Calling `this.forget()` from inside a callback deregisters that listener.

 ``` js
 oboe('')